-In medieval art, the twelve signs of the zodiac usually appear alongside another cycle of twelve images, the labors of the months.
+In medieval art, the 12 signs of the zodiac usually appear alongside another cycle of 12 images, the labors of the months.
 These activities or tasks were associated with each month of the year and were (sometimes loosely) related to the agricultural cycle.
 Unlike the zodiac, there is no official list of labors of the months, and different sources may select different tasks for some months.
 This discrepancy may in part relate to varying local traditions in areas with the diverse climates and growing seasons.

 The signs of the zodiac and the labors of the months represent the celestial and terrestrial cycles that governed the medieval year.
 In a time before accurate calendars and weather prediction technology, observing the movements of the heavens was the best way to anticipate seasonal changes, as necessary for successful agriculture.